greglook/merkle-db/DESIGN.md

 ; return the last committed database version occurring before that time.
 (open-db conn db-name & opts) => db

+; Ensure all data has been written to the backing block store and update the ; database's root in the ref manager.
+(commit! conn db) => db'

 ; Drop a database ref.
 Note that this will not remove the block data, as it ; may be shared.
 (drop-db! conn db-name)